 Come to this dreamy spot on a weekday, and you’ll have it all to yourself.
 The Afu Aau Falls (also known as Ole Moe Falls) are signposted just before an iron bridge that you can’t miss.
-Pay the 5T entrance fee to the family manning the fale and continue driving to the small carpark.
-A five minute walk will then bring you to the falls, plunging from the rainforest into a deep pool that is so refreshing.
-If you’re here on your own, it’ll feel as if you’re stepping in some kind of movie set about paradise.
-Listen to the birds singing, the water gently trickling down from the moss covered rocks and maybe even stop for a quick picnic.
-For those who want to understand Savaii’s unique geology, the sign back in the carpark makes for an interesting read.
+Pay the 5T entrance fee to the family manning the fale and continue driving to the small car park.
+A five-minute walk will then bring you to the falls, plunging from the rainforest into a deep pool that is so refreshing.
+If you’re here on your own, it’ll feel as if you’re stepping into some kind of movie set about paradise.
+Listen to the birds singing, the water gently trickling down from the moss-covered rocks and maybe even stop for a quick picnic.
+For those who want to understand Savaii’s unique geology, the sign back in the car park makes for an interesting read.

 From the fale back in the entrance, you can ask the locals if they can take you to the Pulemelei Mound.
 It’s a tricky hike through the thick rainforest and I was quoted T50 so I opted out.

 The stretch of coastal road from the Afu Aau Falls to the Alofaaga Blowholes is the most scenic in Samoa.
-The sections which clings to the ocean, offers dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.
+The sections which cling to the ocean, offer dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.

 Everyone loves visiting the Alofaaga Blowholes, one of Savaii’s top highlights.
 First off, the scenery out here is incredibly wild, bringing you so close to the edges of cliffs battered by massive waves.
 But the real stars out here are the blowholes.
 As the swell comes in, water enters ancient underwater lava tubes, quickly rising in the air in spectacular fashion.
 If you get here when the ocean is calm, you’ll still get to witness the show so not to worry.

-To get here, look for the easy to miss sign off the main road and continue along the dirt road.
-Pay the T5 entrance fee at the fale and continue driving to the carpark.
-Keep in mind three things: (1) if you park the car close to the fales by the blowhole, you will be charged extra (there’s a free carpark just before) and (2) there will usually be a local tossing coconuts into the blowholes which makes for an even more exciting show.
+To get here, look for the easy-to-miss sign off the main road and continue along the dirt road.
+Pay the T5 entrance fee at the fale and continue driving to the car park.
+Keep in mind three things: (1) if you park the car close to the fales by the blowhole, you will be charged extra (there’s a free car park just before) and (2) there will usually be local tossing coconuts into the blowholes which make for an even more exciting show.
 However, whether you asked for this or not, you will be charged T20!
 So it’s best to just let the guy know in advance you are NOT interested.
-(3) If you’re lucky, there will be a friendly villager selling ice cold coconuts on your way out.
+(3) If you’re lucky, there will be a friendly villager selling ice-cold coconuts on your way out.

 Not of the romantic kind, local legend tells of a blind mother and her daughter who plunged into the ocean from this spot.
-The mother couldn’t bare the lack of attention she and her daughter were getting during meal time and decided to take action.
+The mother couldn’t bear the lack of attention she and her daughter were getting during mealtime and decided to take action.
 Upon hitting the water, the mother morphed into a sea turtle and her daughter into a shark.
 This might explain the good chances of spotting sharks and turtles from this panoramic spot (T2 entrance fee).

 Note that you can continue from here and explore the northern section of the peninsula, or just leave it for the day when you’ll explore the north coast of Savaii (like I did).